czietz/ghidraScripts_for_Atari/README.md

 * A script to annotate TRAPs (OS calls) according to function number.
 * A script to handle Line A (low level graphic) calls.
 * Importing symbol table in programs, if present.
+* Adding labels for OS variables and hardware addresses.
+(Can already be done with the ImportSymbolsScript.py that comes with Ghidra, when you provide a text file with symbols.)